Skip to content

 The color changes depending on the number of rules contained in one cell:

-• A white cell means that no rules available in it
+• A white cell means that no rule is available for that technique.

 Rule Details